What Is a Dog Feeding Schedule?

 In addition, always feed a complete and balanced diet that’s formulated to meet your older dog’s nutritional needs.
 Feeding the wrong type of diet can cause nutritional deficiencies, leading to health problems in dogs.

+We all know different sized dogs require different nutrition, but how often do you feed a small dog?
+And how much?
 When feeding small dogs, keep in mind that they generally need more calories per pound than larger dogs.
 This means that you’ll need to adjust your dog’s portion sizes accordingly and make sure you’re feeding a high-calorie small breed dog food.

 Check a feeding chart for dogs by weight to determine how much to feed your small dog.
 How much food a 15 lb. dog should eat is different from how much a 10 lb. dog should eat and you may need to feed them more frequently than larger dogs as well, so be sure to create a feeding schedule that works for your pet’s individual needs.